Terasuki/amq-training/README.md

 ### Installing the server

 You will need a valid Python installation.
+The project is tested on Python 3.14.3.

 Install dependencies,